59nkds/BS/README.md

-A dynamic array, base of a vector
+A dynamic array, it uses space in the heap section and is the base of a vector